numpex/numpex.github.io/content/en/_index.md

         - we are seeking 11 candidates for our Compute and Data Team (CDT)
         - the positions are for 2 to 5 years, with remuneration as a function of experience
         - the profiles we seek begin from Postdoc level (directly after a PhD), and extend to candidates with 3 to 5 years experience after their PhD
-        - the positions involve working on co-design projects, combining upstream research performed in NumPEx's other target projects, with application development teams (see the call for Application Demonstrators above)
+        - the positions involve working on co-design projects, combining upstream research performed in NumPEx's other targeted projects, with application development teams (see the call for Application Demonstrators above)
         - Contacts: (Mark Asch) mark.asch@u-picardie.fr   and (Jean-Pierre Vilotte) vilotte@igp.fr
 #design: { columns: '1' }
 #- block: logos